 It's time to get creative.

-There’s certainly a lot to know before you travel to Cuba.
-But as long as you follow the rules, you shouldn’t run into any issues.
+There's a lot to know before you travel to Cuba … but as long as you follow the rules, you shouldn't run into any issues.
 And regardless of which airline or city you are flying to Havana (HAV) from, you will be required to purchase a Cuban travel visa (also known as a tourist card).
 Think of this as your ticket to enter Cuba, which can be purchased directly from your airline either at check-in or at the gate of your flight departing for Havana.

-These tourist cards cost $50 to $100 depending on the airline.
-On a recent trip to Cuba, we purchased our tourist cards through Delta using our Platinum Card from American Express.
+These tourist cards cost $50 to $100, depending on the airline.
+On a previous trip to Cuba, we purchased our tourist cards through Delta using our Platinum Card from American Express.
 Delta charges $50 for the tourist card.
-And since Delta is our selected airline, it was automatically reimbursed five business days later.
+And since Delta was our selected airline, it was automatically reimbursed five business days later.

 It isn't clear whether this will work for all other airlines flying to Havana, but we'd be shocked if it didn't.